 - How to make money on Instagram

 - How to make money as a self-published author

 9. Buy an existing ecommerce business

+Not all business ideas to start from home require you to start from scratch.
 If you’re more interested in investing in a source of income you can maintain while at home or on the go, consider buying an established ecommerce business.

 Prices vary greatly based on a variety of factors, including total revenue generated, profit potential, available assets (like an email list or social following), inventory, and more.
 Some sellers will even onboard you and teach you the ropes of running their store.

 Exchange is a marketplace powered by Shopify for buying and selling ecommerce stores.
 You can browse the listings for businesses that suit your budget, level of experience, and needs.
 Maybe you want to buy a proven business and are willing to invest more money to acquire it.
 Or perhaps one catches your eye with untapped potential that you’d like to build on.